indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/advanced-usages/saving-loading-w-schema.md

 Kelper.gl provides a schema manager to save and load maps.
 It converts current map data and configuration into a smaller JSON blob.
 You can then load that JSON blob into an empty map by passing it to `addDataToMap`.

-The reason indranildeveloper-kepler.gl provides a Schema manager is to make it easy for users to connect the indranildeveloper-kepler.gl client app to any database, saving map data / config and later load it back.
-With the schema manager, a map saved in an older version can still be parsed and loaded with the latest indranildeveloper-kepler.gl library.
+The reason indranil-kepler.gl provides a Schema manager is to make it easy for users to connect the indranil-kepler.gl client app to any database, saving map data / config and later load it back.
+With the schema manager, a map saved in an older version can still be parsed and loaded with the latest indranil-kepler.gl library.

 ### Save map